 * Commercial sales of the JetRanger were brisk, and Bell managed to land a US military order right away.
 The US Navy was in need of a training helicopter and wanted to obtain an off-the-shelf solution; the Bell 206A looked like the right item, and at the end of January 1968 the Navy awarded Bell a contract for 40 "TH-57 SeaRanger" helicopters.
 They were almost stock Model 206As, aside from dual controls and some military avionics.

 That turned out to be just a warmup.
 After obtaining the Hughes OH-6A, the US government had become increasingly aware that Howard Hughes had overpromised on their product, with deliveries falling far behind schedule and Hughes attempting to jack up the price.
-Congress got involved, heads rolled, the Hughes contract was cut short, and in 1967 the Army restarted the LOH competition.
+Congress got involved; heads rolled; the Hughes contract was cut short; and in 1967, the Army restarted the LOH competition.
 Hiller officials -- by that time, the company had become part of Fairchild -- had found the first competition a very disagreeable exercise and refused to participate in the second round, even though the odds were good that they would win.
 Their loss was Bell's gain, with the Army selecting a militarized Model 206A, the "OH-58A Kiowa", on 8 March 1968.
+Initial service deliveries were in the following year, 1969.

 The Canadian Armed Forces obtained 74 Kiowas from 1971 as the "COH-58A", later changed to "CH-136".
 These machines were actually diverted from US Army contracts, with the Army issuing a new contract to make up the shortfall.
 A dozen Kiowas were delivered to Austria in 1976; they were basically OH-58As but featured some minor changes, and were designated "OH-58B".

-In 1976, under Army direction Bell upgraded an OH-58A with flat "no glint" canopy panels, exhaust thermal signature suppressors, and a more powerful Allison T63-A-720 engine.
+In 1976, under Army direction Bell upgraded an OH-58A with flat "no glint" canopy panels, an improved cockpit compatible with night vision goggles (NVGs), an AN/APR-39 radar warning receiver (RWR), exhaust thermal signature suppressors, and a more powerful Allison T63-A-720 engine with 315 kW (420 SHP).
 The exercise going well, two more prototype conversions were performed, and then from March 1978 Bell upgraded a total of 425 OH-58As to the new configuration, with the upgraded rotorcraft designated "OH-58C".
 150 more OH-58As in Army service in West Germany were upgraded to OH-58C specification by Israel Aircraft Industries (IAI).BACK_TO_TOP

 * The JetRanger II was similarly followed in 1977 by the "Model 206B JetRanger III", the main improvement again being an uprated powerplant, in the form of the Allison 250-C20B, with 315 kW (420 SHP).
 The series was then enhanced to the "Model 206B-3 JetRanger III", with an Allison 250-C20J powerplant providing the same power ratings but technical improvements, as well as a tail rotor with greater span.
 Earlier B-models could be upgraded to the B-3 configuration, with such upgraded machines designated "Model 206B-2".